nripendra/minify/README.md

 minify
 ======

-Simple program to minify js
+A simple winform program to minify js.
+Has the capability to listen for changes.
+Does bundling and minification depending upon the config file.